ProtractorNinja/pixyll/_drafts/flex-and-bison-automation.md

 ### Going Batty, or How I Handled Unit Testing

 Rather than write my own testing scripts, I turned to Google and found [Bats][bats], a lovely little testing framework for Bash.
+With Bats' help, I effectively wrote a shell script that would generate a shell script to verify that every test case in my `*.in` files produced proper output when run with my program.

-To automatically generate bats test cases from my `*.in` files, I wrote a horrendously ugly shell script called `build-bats.sh`:
+The enabler to this terrifying process would be a horrendously ugly shell script called `build-bats.sh`:

 {% highlight bash %}

 #!/usr/bin/env bash
-NAME=motion.bats
+NAME=motion.bats # Honestly, I'm not sure why I added this variable but never used it.

 echo "#!/usr/bin/env bats" > motion.bats